will-jac/wedding-site/README.md

 - [ ] make the gallery work with portrait mode photos
 - [x] figure out why the carosel is constantly re-loading photos and is kinda slow
 - [ ] make Cloudflare worker respond with the image metadata on image list
+- [ ] load images in pages so we don't overwhelm the server

 ## Getting Started